CACI-International/ergo/ergo/README.md

   * This will allow loaded plugins to be properly dropped rather than leaked.
 * Change linting to occur as a side effect (as this is the only way to properly lint everything when nested functions are used).
+* Improve std::fs file not found errors (print the file!).